MarceloContreras/MarceloContreras.github.io/README.md

 * B.S Mechatronics.
 Eng, Universidad de Ingenieria y Tecnologia, Peru (2019-2023)

 ## News
+* **July 2024: Paper accepted@IEEE T-NSRE:** Our work on [Transfer Learning with Active Sampling for Rapid Training and Calibration in BCI-P300 Across Health States and Multi-centre Data](https://ieeexplore.ieee.org/document/10578037) was accepted to IEEE T-NSRE
+* **June 2024: Paper accepted@IEEE T-IV:** Our work on [DynaNav-SVO: Dynamic Stereo Visual Odometry With Semantic-Aware Perception for Autonomous Navigation](https://ieeexplore.ieee.org/abstract/document/10561598/) was accepted to IEEE T-IV
+* **April 2024** I am member of the organizing committee of [IEEE ITSC 2024](https://ieee-itsc.org/2024/)
 * **March 2024: <code style="color : green">Accepted as Master's student</code>** in University of Alberta under the supervision of Professor [Ehsan Hashemi](https://apps.ualberta.ca/directory/person/ehashemi) as part of his laboratory (NODE Lab).
 * **February 2024: Paper accepted@Frontiers:** Our work on [A Survey on 3D Object Detection in Real Time for Autonomous Driving](https://www.frontiersin.org/articles/10.3389/frobt.2024.1212070/full) was accepted to Frontiers in Robotics and AI Journal.
 * **January 2024: Paper submitted@T-NSRE** Our work on *Transfer Learning Cross-domain with Active Sampling for Rapid Training in BCI-P300* was submitted to IEEE Transactions on Neural Systems and Rehabilitation Engineering (T-NSRE).